15 great places for kids in Wisconsin

 On the last weekend of July, see the best of the best compete in the Lumberjack World Championships, where the lithe and speedy Hayward athletes often dominate.

-Kids can meet local Ojibwe and learn about their traditions at the George W. Brown Jr. Ojibwe Museum and Cultural Center, the Thursday-evening social powwows at the Indian Bowl and especially at Waswagoning, a re-created Ojibwe village in the woods.
+Kids can meet local Ojibwe and learn about their traditions at the George W. Brown Jr. Ojibwe Museum and Cultural Center and at the weekly powwows at the Waaswaaganing Indian Bowl, where everyone who wants to dance is invited into the circle.

 © Beth Gauper